 To quantify rules you need to spend time thinking and testing, as mentioned above.

-Obviously, that takes time.
+That takes time.
 Additionally, the system has to be adjusted from time to time, so-called post-analysis.
+That is why you need a trading journal.

 And last but not least, it only works if you want to spend a lot of time making a system.
 But overall, anyone who is good with numbers can make some good strategies with some experience.

 A strategy doesn’t need to be complicated to be profitable.
-Quite the opposite, our experience indicates the simplest systems are the ones that are the most robust because they are unlikely to be curve-fitted.
+Quite the opposite, our experience indicates the most straightforward systems are the ones that are the most robust because they are unlikely to be curve-fitted.

 The main parts of a mechanical trading strategy

-A complete quantified mechanical trading system involves a few elements that need to be considered.
+A complete quantified mechanical trading system involves a few elements that must be considered.
 What needs to be considered is the following:

 The first thing you need to do is to look at the market(s) you are going to trade.